Frizell is Co-founder and Chief Content Officer at Pendulum.

 For me, morning was and still is synonymous with the aroma of coffee brewing.
 When she finally allowed me to have a cup, some time around 13 or 14 years old, I drank it just as she did if with less gusto.

-I thought of coffee houses as these romantic places where intellectuals sipped unending cups of coffee and discussed philosophy, literature and politics
+I thought of coffee houses as these romantic places where intellectuals sipped unending cups of coffee and discussed philosophy, literature and politics.

 It wasn’t until college when things began to change.
 My campus was a gated one and I didn’t have a car.
 Freshman year I drank whatever was hot and cheap at the union or gas stations.
 Coffee was really still all about the caffeine.
 It might have remained that way were it not for a trip to the University of North Carolina.

-When I returned home to Mississippi weeks later, I discovered Cups Espresso Cafe and began buying beans and grinding them at home.
-I bought a french press and packed away my Mr. Coffee drip coffee maker.
-By then I also had a semi-reliable car and began opting for the cafe over the library to study and write papers.
+When I returned home to Mississippi weeks later, I discovered Cups Espresso Cafe and began buying beans and grinding them in my tiny apartment.
+I bought a french press and packed away my Mr. Coffee drip coffee maker for good.
+By then I also had a semi-reliable Volkswagen Beetle and began opting for the cafe over the library to study and write papers.